 ASIASPA Magazine’s Full Interview With Cedric Signori, November – December 2019

-Before you became a professional mind coach, what sort of relevance did therapy have in your life and how did it shape your personal experiences?
+Before you became a professional consultant, what sort of relevance did therapy have in your life and how did it shape your personal experiences?

 As far as I can remember, I have always been looking for self-improvement, mainly because I thought I was not good enough in many areas or not completely satisfied by who I was.
 Trying to understand yourself and the world you are living in gives you a unique opportunity to expand your knowledge, explore the unknown, fail a lot, and then to finally learn valuable lessons and gain confidence in the process of life.